Published Mar 26, 2026

 CMD ["node", "dist/index.js"]

-• Authentication: Use a dedicated API key with read-only permissions for the MCP server
+• Use read-only API keys for the MCP server where possible.

 How Orbiq Helps